Logar Province: Capital city

-Puli Alam is the capital city of Logar province, located in the district of Puli Alam.
-It's on the main road running south and southeast from Kabul to Khost.
+Puli Alam, which is located in the district of Puli Alam, serves as the capital of Logar province.
+It is connected by a highway to Kabul in the north and Gardez to the southeast.

-Rebuilding of the city is going on.
-There is a lot of room for infrastructure and investment.

-Puli Alam has seen reconstruction since the fall of the Taliban.
-The main road to Kabul was completed in 2006, significantly reducing travel time to the national capital.
+The highway to Kabul was completed in 2006.
 Additional projects include numerous schools, radio stations, government facilities, and a major Afghan National Police base situated south of the city.

-The city is open for investment.

 Like many Afghan cities, there is municipal planning and services.

 During the tenure of President Ashraf Ghani the city gained electricity, clean drinking and water facilities.

-Economics
+Economy

 Logar is an agricultural province with a wealth of minerals such as copper and chromite.
+Many residents of the province are engaged in the agriculture and transport business.
 In terms of industry, the province has one textile and one copper factory.
 Agriculture, commerce and services, and livestock products account for the majority of commercial operations.
 Agriculture is a significant source of income for 31% of households.
 However, commerce and services provide income to 30% of rural households, while non-farm-related labor provides income to 46% of rural households.
 Tobacco and sugar extract are the two most important industrial crops.
 The main industry is honey production, which is a small industry.
 Jewelry, ceramics, and carpets are made in a small number of settlements.
 Eighty-four percent of the province's households have access to irrigated land.
 Wheat, maize, potatoes, alfalfa, clover, and other feed are among the most significant field crops.
 Sheep, cattle, camels, and poultry are the most frequent livestock.

 Healthcare

 The percentage of households without clean drinking water fell from 45% in 2005 to 14% in 2011.
 The percentage of births attended to by a skilled birth attendant increased from 9% in 2005 to 73% in 2011.

 In 2008, the province of Logar has 32 health clinics and a 137-bed hospital.
 According to data from 2008, the Ministry of Health employs 48 doctors and 218 other health professionals in the province.
 There are 156 pharmacies in the province.
 The majority of villages do not have a permanent health worker.
 To access their nearest health center, the majority of the populace must travel 5 to 10 kilometers.